Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 At H&R Block nothing is too complicated.
 We can assist you with any number of tax questions.
 Find an office near you and book an appointment online or call 13 23 25.

-If a taxpayer carries out all or part of their employment activities from home and has an office set aside to do the work, some portion of the running expenses can be deducted.
-A diary should be kept for a minimum of 4 weeks stating hours the office was used for work related purposes.
+If a taxpayer carries on all or part of their employment activities from home, some portion of the running expenses can be deducted.
+A record should be kept of the number of hours working from home.

 Where a home is a place of business (and is easily identified as such – for example a separate entrance, signage, clients/customers coming to set area of your home etc.), deductions can be claimed on occupancy and running expenses including: